Most recent chapter: http://bloodyroseandthorn.blogspot.com/2011/07/just-note-see-my-tab-at-top-labeled.html

 His fists clenched.

-Get up and handle the business you've been given.
+Go and handle the business you've been given.
 Get a hold of yourself.

 He'd be home soon enough.
 Ryan would call him if there were any changes.

-But, Lord, what if she starts to go while I'm gone?
+What if she starts to go while I'm gone?

 He could breathe here.
 Finally.